theasta/grunt-assets-versioning/README.md

 Timezone offset (in hours) to take into account when generating the date version tag.
 By default, set to 0 (GMT time).

 #### options.tasks
-Type: `String` or `Boolean`
+Type: `Array` or `Boolean`
 Default value: `false`

-The task you want to run while versioning its destination files.
+The tasks you want to run while versioning their destination files.

 #### options.versionsMapFile
 Type: `String`